Transformation Double Categories Associated to 2-Group Actions

 The above is a special case of a more general duality which can occur with internalization.
 Suppose we have any two types of objects, $X$ and $Y$, which can be defined as collections of objects and morphisms satisfying certain diagrammatic axioms.
 Then it is equivalent to define $X$-objects internal to the category of $Y$-objects, and $Y$-objects internal to the category of $X$-objects.

 Next, we want use the transpose to better understand the structure of the transformation $\cat{Cat}$-groupoid $\C \wquot \G$ associated to a 2-group action.
-The essential new observation is that its transpose $\widetilde{\C \wquot \G}$ is built from transformation groupoids associated to group actions in the usual sense.
+We state the structure of the transpose of $\C \wquot \G$ as a theorem.
+The essential new observation is that the transpose $\widetilde{\C \wquot \G}$ is built from transformation groupoids associated to group actions in the usual sense.